chapter six

 - Scaling Canon: Kaplan, Chinchilla, and post-Chinchilla scaling laws

-- Emergence and Sparks of AGI
+- Sparks of AGI and emergent behavior

 - The Hidden Work: Data and Model Parallelism

-- GPipe
+- GPipe and Pipeline Parallelism

-The most explicit demonstration came in the leap from GPT-2 (2019) to GPT-3 (2020).
-GPT-2 was modest by today’s standards.
-It had 1.5 billion parameters and was trained on a relatively narrow dataset (Reddit).
-Still, it captured the public imagination with examples such as Ovid’s Unicorn.
-Ovid’s Unicorn was a fabricated news story generated about a herd of English-speaking unicorns discovered in the Andes Mountains.
-The piece was so convincing in tone and style that it reset expectations about machine-generated text.
-However, it was cherry-picked and included oxymoronic references, such as “four-horned unicorns,” and in another sample, confidently describes “fires happening underwater,” suggesting a fragile underlying “world model.”[2]
-While GPT-2 could dazzle, it could not sustain that level of performance.
+Modern artificial intelligence has revealed that bigger models perform better.
+The most explicit demonstration came with the leap in performance from GPT-2 (2019) to GPT-3 (2020).
+GPT-2 was modest by today’s standards: it had 1.5 billion parameters and was trained on a relatively narrow dataset (Reddit).
+Still, it captured the public imagination with examples such as Ovid’s Unicorn (chapter 1).
+The piece was so convincing in tone and style that it reset expectations about machine-generated text, to the point that almost everyone overlooked that it was cherry-picked and included oxymoronic references such as “four-horned unicorns.”